Sucerquia/myutils/doc/_build/html/_sources/modules/bash_rsts_doc/pulling_with_ff.rst.txt

       This code submits an equilibration and run a pulling simulation using grappa and amber99.

-        -f  <pdb_file> pdb file of the molecule that you want to equilibrate.
+        -f  <pdb_file> pdb file of the molecule that you want to pull.
         -c  run in a cluster.

         -v  verbose.